neutmute/neutmute.github.io/_posts/blog/2018-08-30-detnsw-ubutu-wifi.md

 excerpt: Configuring Ubuntu Mate
 ---

-This is how to connect an Ubuntu MATE laptop to the wifi network of a NSW public school
+This is how to connect an Ubuntu MATE Linux laptop to the wifi network of a NSW public school as of August 2018

 ![Scripts folder](/assets/img/blog/20180830/wifi-settings.png)

 * SSID: detnsw
-* EAP method: PEAP
+* Authentication: PEAP
 * Anonymous identity: leave blank
 * Domain: leave blank
 * CA certificate: None